ArasLabs/sample-project-template-npi/README.md

-# Project Name
+# High Tech NPI Project Template

-TODO: Write a project description

-## Project Details

-See [TESTSTATUS file](./TESTSTATUS.md) for latest testing information.
+A Multiple Phase Project Template for High Tech New Product Introduction (NPI).

 #### Built Using:
-Aras 11.0 SPx
+Aras 11.0 SP7

 #### Versions Tested:
-Aras 11.0 SPx, Aras 11.0 SPx (open release)
+Aras 11.0 SP7, Aras 11.0 SP5 (open release)

-#### Browsers Tested:
-Internet Explorer 11, Firefox 38 ESR, Chrome

 > Though built and tested using Aras 11.0 SP7, this project should function in older releases of Aras 11.0 and Aras 10.0.

-## How It Works

-TODO: Describe how it works

 ## Installation